Mobile menu icon

 • Optically excited triplets

-• Transient radicals (eg. by spin trapping)
+• Transient radicals (e.g. by spin trapping, or RapidScan techniques)

 • Geometric and electronic structure